AninditaBasu/indica/docs/how_to_soliloquy.md

 }
 ```

 Because I'm interested in people talking to themselves, I need the API to show me only those responses where `sungby` is the same as `sungfor`.

-I can achieve this in more than one way.
+To get the response, I can use any of the resources, but the steps for getting all the verses in all the books will be different for each resource.
 The following content tabs show the steps for 3 different resources.

 === "/mandal/{mandal}"